Social effects of Hurricane Katrina: Displacement

 In August 2015, most of New Orleans had been restored, however, there are still some areas, like the Lower Ninth Ward, that are still undergoing development.
-There are many open lots where homes use to be and many marsh wetlands with wrecked ships and shipping containers left in open fields.
+There are many open lots where homes used to be and many marsh wetlands with wrecked ships and shipping containers left in open fields.
 They have rebuilt artificial barrier islands and wetlands just south of New Orleans, with belief that they will help protect the city from future storms that cause sea levels to rise.
 In 2017, to remember all of the victims of Hurricane Katrina, a memorial sculpture, called the ‘Scrap House’ by artist Sally Heller was built in the heart of New Orleans.

+In terms of poverty, the rate 10 years after the hurricane was about the same prior to Katrina.

 Due to the wide displacement caused by Hurricane Katrina, many people were separated from their family members, including young children separated from their parents and pets.
 A coordinated effort by the American Red Cross, Microsoft, and the San Diego Supercomputer Center, combined many diverse databases and has been very effective in reconnecting children with their parents.
 An effort to catalogue, identify, or even to collect remains of the dead is still ongoing as of April 2006, leaving those who do not know the whereabouts of loved ones to suffer uncertainty and anxiety.
 Over time both the reconnection and recovery operations have improved, but it will be much time before the majority of bodies are retrieved and people reunited.

-While many existing organisations have worked to help those displaced, and some new groups and special efforts have been initiated, the survivors of Hurricane Katrina are still largely unorganized.
+While many existing organizations have worked to help those displaced, and some new groups and special efforts have been initiated, the survivors of Hurricane Katrina are still largely unorganized.
 Survivors have only recently begun to form associations for their own interests in the recovery effort.
 The largest of these associations is the ACORN Katrina Survivors Association, led by members New Orleans Association of Community Organizations for Reform Now (ACORN).
 The group has protested Federal Emergency Management Agency (FEMA) policies in both Houston, Texas, and Baton Rouge, Louisiana, and claims over 2,000 members.

+An unknown, but significant, number of people restarted their lives in Houston instead of returning to New Orleans.